+No one wants any type of bug or insect in their home, but some are worse than others.
 Once you get mites in your home, it can be tough to get them out without professional help.
-That's a serious issue considering that these insects can bite and transmit disease.
-Learn how mites get into your home and what works to get rid of them with advice from the pros at MosquitoNix® and our Pest Library.
+That's a serious issue, considering these insects can bite and transmit disease to humans.
+Learn how mites get into your home and what works to get rid of them with advice from the pros at MosquitoNix® and utilizing our Pest Library.

 Breeding Habits